geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 **Geohot** [01:04:15]
 Where one of the things we've talked about for comma a bit is building a, it's obviously not going to have bandwidth, but building a USB to PCI adapter.
 And then we can sell AMD GPUs connected to MacBooks.
-You'll be able to just buy a 7900 XTX, plug it in using one of the...
+You'll be able to just buy a 7900 XTX, plug it in using one of the..
 You can use those NVMe to PCI, NVMe to USB things, plug it in with that.
 And then if TinyGrad has a complete driver, we can actually run it.
 By the way, Nimlgen, if you're still here, this is probably where the AM driver is eventually going.
 I want to be able to run GPUs over USB in order to, for the next gen Comma devices, get, plug in the AMD GPU.